 What Is a Half Bath?
-Different Types of Bathrooms, Explained
+Pros, Cons, & Types

 Many houses on the market today along with a traditional bathroom, also have a half bathroom.
 While you may be skeptical about the uses of a half bathroom, or you aren’t even sure what it means, half bathrooms are a very innovative and practical upgrade.
 They are usually located next to common living areas, like dining rooms or living rooms, and are mostly used by guests.
 A regular full bathroom must include four components to be considered a full bathroom—a toilet, a sink, a shower, and a bathtub.

 Out of these four components, half bathrooms contain only the toilet and the sink.
 While many of you may be skeptical, there is a logical reason for this, which we will discuss below.